 Photos and Regimental archive information courtesy of Alan Jones

-Commemorated in St. Peter and St. Paul Church, Fakenham by a brass plaque with Regimental Crest, located on the North Wall close to the Chancel:
+Ernest has no known grave but he is commemorated on both the Thiepval Memorial at the Somme in France and in St. Peter and St. Paul Church, Fakenham where a brass plaque bearing the Regimental crest ( located on the north wall close to the Chancel) reads:

 B. W. Doy ( 1939-45 )